Predicting solvation free energies with an implicit solvent machine learning potential: Results and discussion

 \subsection{Error correlations}

 We noticed several outliers in the parity plot (Fig.~\ref{fig:gnnvsgff}a) for which the predictions are largely off for all three investigated models.
 Error correlation between different modeling approaches can be used to identify possible erroneous data points.
 Previous outlier analysis stimulated corrections of some experimental data points that are part of the FreeSolv database~\cite{Reinisch2014}.
 For example, the initially provided experimental value for D-mannitol was -27.79~kcal/mol which was later corrected to -23.62~kcal/mol.
 Nevertheless, doubts about the validity of the experimental value remained as the COSMO-RS prediction deviated by 6 kcal/mol~\cite{Reinisch2014}.
 As a result, some recent studies excluded D-mannitol from the test set~\cite{Zhang2023,Riniker2017}.
-Interestingly, ReSolv's prediction of D-mannitol's hydration free energy is -27.42, in excellent agreement with the original experimental value.
+Interestingly, ReSolv's prediction of D-mannitol's hydration free energy is -27.42 kcal/mol, in excellent agreement with the original experimental value.

-We compute the Pearson correlation coefficient of signed and absolute errors to investigate the error correlation between ReSolv, Amber, and CHARMM predictions (Supplementary Figure 6).
+We compute the Pearson correlation coefficient of signed and absolute errors to investigate the error correlation between ReSolv, Amber, and CHARMM predictions (supplementary material Fig.~S7).
 Overall, we find positive correlations between models, with the largest correlation of 0.6 between the Amber and CHARMM models.
-In Fig.~\ref{fig:correlation}, we show point-wise error correlations and mark the molecules with large and correlated errors (exact values are given in Supplementary Table 1).
+In Fig.~\ref{fig:correlation}, we show point-wise error correlations and mark the molecules with large and correlated errors (exact values are given in supplementary material Table~S1).

 The nitralin and pirimor molecules particularly stand out, with all models' predictions deviating from experimental values by more than 2.5~kcal/mol.
 These two molecules also have a large experimental uncertainty (1.93~kcal/mol), confirming that error correlation analysis is a useful approach for inaccurate data recognition.